nf-core/eager/docs/usage.md

 ### I get a file name collision error during merging

-When using TSV input, nf-core/eager will attempt to merge all files with the same `Library ID` or `Sample ID`.
-However, if you have specified the same `Library_ID` for two sets of FASTQ files you will likely receive an error such as
+When using TSV input, nf-core/eager will attempt to merge all `Lanes` of a `Library_ID`, or all files with the same `Library_ID` or `Sample_ID`.
+However, if you have specified the same `Lane` or  `Library_ID` for two sets of FASTQ files you will likely receive an error such as

 ```bash
 Error executing process > 'library_merge (JK2782)'